All I See

-"All I See" is a song recorded by Australian Kylie Minogue for her tenth studio album, X (2007).
-The song was written by Jonas Jeberg, Mich Hedin Hansen, Edwin "Lil' Eddie" Serrano and produced by Jeberg and Cutfather.
-It was released digitally as a lead single in North America on 11 March 2008.
-The song was released to American radio formats on 15 April 2008.
-A version featuring rapper Mims was released to radio formats and included as a bonus track on the American edition of X. On 22 November 2008, the song was also released as the fifth single from, X in Australia.
-Musically, the song is an R&B song.
-The song contains an interpolation from Gap Band's "Outstanding", which was written by Raymond Calhoun.
+"All I See" is a song recorded by Australian Kylie Minogue for her tenth studio album X (2007).
+It was written by Jonas Jeberg, Mich Hedin Hansen, Edwin "Lil' Eddie" Serrano, and produced by Jeberg and Cutfather.
+An R&B track, the song contains an interpolation from The Gap Band's "Outstanding".
+"All I See" was released as the fourth single from X on 11 March 2008, by Parlophone.
+A remix featuring rapper Mims was serviced to US radio stations and included as a bonus track on the North American edition of X.

 Release

 To promote the single and the album in the United States, Minogue appeared on several television programmes.
 On 31 March 2008, she appeared on the Today show for an interview with Matt Lauer.
 On 1 April, Minogue performed "All I See" live on Dancing with the Stars.
 On 7 April 2008, Minogue appeared and performed "All I See" on The Ellen DeGeneres Show.

 The single was particularly released in the US and in Canada to boost Minogue's image in the States, as it appeared she had a low profile, but the song only managed to peak at number 3 in the US dance charts.